 NRF has been conducting its annual St. Patrick’s Day survey for more than a decade to see how consumers plan to spend for and celebrate during the popular cultural holiday.
-Consumers are expected to spend an average of $42.33 on St. Patrick’s Day in 2022.
+More consumers than ever are celebrating St. Patrick’s Day in 2024 – 62% plan to celebrate and they expect to spend an average of $44.40.

 - 2020: 3 charts that explain why consumers are feeling lucky this St. Patrick’s Day